Auckland, New Zealand

 Jetboats were invented in New Zealand as a clever way of navigating the very shallow water we get on our South Island braided rivers.
 It is smooth, fast and very manoueverable.
 The boat takes you and your companions down the Makarora and up the Wilkin, showcasing some of the best jetboating terrain in the country – gravel banks, fast flowing rivers against a backdrop of Southern Alps, gin-clear water.

-Accommodation: Novotel or equivalent.
+Accommodation: Novotel Queenstown or similar

-Overview: Today we travel up to Amisfield for lunch.
+Today we travel up to Amisfield for lunch.

 Amisfield was established in 1988 and is a Central Otago based specialist producer of Pinot Noir and aromatic white wines, sourced from fruit grown on their Single Vineyard Estate, situated beneath the glacially sculptured Pisa mountain range.
 Vineyards are managed holistically through organic practices focused around nurturing Amisfield’s unique soils, vines and habitats – this combined with a rugged inland location and an extreme semi-continental climate, yields wines of remarkable purity, intensity and vibrancy.
 A state-of-the-art purpose built winery is the focal point of the vineyard and is designed to enable winemakers to craft wines with minimal intervention and as naturally as possible

-This evening we enjoy an evening at the Botswana Butchery for dinner.
+Tonight we enjoy an evening at the Botswana Butchery for dinner.

-Overview: Tour concludes after breakfast.
+Tour concludes after breakfast.

 What’s included in our Tour